Skip to main content

 The moment you commit to a wellness program, you are making a profound statement of intent.
 You are seeking to reclaim a level of vitality and function that feels absent.
 Yet, a disquieting paradox can unfold.
 The very path chosen for healing may become a source of systemic distress, particularly for your endocrine system.

 The body, in its immense wisdom, communicates this distress not through failure, but through feedback.
-The signs that a is hurting your hormones are clear, physiological communications that the chosen strategy is creating a state of internal scarcity and threat, rather than safety and abundance.
+The signs that a wellness program is hurting your hormones are clear, physiological communications that the chosen strategy is creating a state of internal scarcity and threat, rather than safety and abundance.

 Persistent fatigue is one of the earliest and most pervasive signals.
 This is a fatigue that sleep does not resolve.
 It is a cellular exhaustion, a sense that your energy reserves are fundamentally depleted.
 This experience is frequently accompanied by a change in your mood and cognitive function.